Psychloor/InputSystem/README.md

 It won't trigger click if you hold a key/axis and won't trigger hold if clicked, so it can feel slightly delayed. this behaviour is purposely made to mimic game behaviour that can't be combined

+# Actions

+Click - Whenever the input has been quickly pressed.
+Won't trigger if going to Hold.

+Double Click - Whenever the input has been quickly pressed twice within the time threshold.

+Hold Started - When the input has been hold down long enough to start counting as being held down.

+Hold Repeat - When the input is still being held down. won't trigger at Hold Start/End.

+Hold Released - When the input has stopped being held down.